University station

 - a new footbridge, stairs and lifts between the platforms – improving accessibility for all passengers

-The new station will encourage more people to use the trains instead of driving, reducing congestion on the road network.
+The new station is encouraging more people to use the rail network instead of driving, reducing congestion on the road network.

 Take a closer look at the station